Asad260/Iris-Classification-and-Clustering/README.md

-We are trying this Iris data set project as a POC for various classification techniques and KNN Clustering
+We are trying this Iris data set project as a POC for various classification techniques and Clustering.